FLORICULTURE EXHIBITS

 - Any Perennial not listed (2 specimen only)

-Section 4: Youth, under 6 years
+Section 4: Youth, Under 6 Years

-Must be Grown by Child
+Must be grown by the child.

 - Any Annual (2 per child)